Pavansomisetty21/Smart-LLM-Using-Langchain/README.md

 # Smart-LLM-Using-Langchain
-In this we implement SmartLLM chain in langchain
+In this we implement SmartLLM chain in langchain using Gemini ap